-The percentage of pupils at national expectations starting in the Academy has been low as can be seen from the entry results.
-For example, only 48% of Year 5 pupils starting in 2016 were at national expectation for Maths.
+The percentage of pupils at national expectations starting in the Academy has been low as shown by our entry test results.
+For example, only 52% of Year 5 pupils starting in 2017 were at national expectation for Maths.
 However, as pupils move through the years at the Academy, a greater percentage of pupils are at expected standard.

 Please note progress score measures are from KS1 results.
 As a middle school, we only receive pupils in upper KS2, i.e Years 5 & 6.
 Therefore, the progress measure may not truly reflect the progress pupils have made in the Academy during upper KS2.